DaxChen/kaldi-hugo-cms-template/site/content/products.md

         - Up to 4 different varieties of beans
       plan: Big
       price: '80'
+    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+      items:
+        - 3 lbs of coffee per month
+        - Green or roasted beans"
+        - One or two varieties of beans"
+      plan: Small
+      price: '50'
     - description: Want a few tiny batches from different varieties?
 Try our custom plan
       items:
         - Whatever you need